gulrak/filesystem/README.md

 There is no documentation in this release, as any `std::filesystem` documentation would work, besides the few differences explained in the next section.
-So you might head over to https://en.cppreference.com/w/cpp/filesystem for a description of the compunents of this library.
+So you might head over to https://en.cppreference.com/w/cpp/filesystem for a description of the components of this library.

 ## Differences